High-energy cLFV at $\mu$TRISTAN: HNL extensions of the Standard Model: Results

 For the illustrative flavour-mixing benchmark here considered (in the context of the minimal ad-hoc extension), it is interesting to notice that $\mu$TRISTAN offers indeed very good prospects to discover HNL through cLFV $\mu^+ e^- \to \ell_\alpha^+ \ell_\beta^-$ scatterings.
 In order to substantiate this, we compare the scattering cross-sections $\mu^+ e^- \to \ell_\alpha^+ \ell_\beta^-$ with cLFV processes involving $\mu-\ell_\alpha$ and/or $e-\ell_\beta$ transitions: for example, it is pertinent to compare $\mu^+ e^- \to \tau^+ e^-$ with $\tau \to 3\mu$ and $Z\to \mu \tau$ decays.
 This is carried out in Figure~\ref{fig:sig_vs_cLFV}, whose panels offer a direct comparison of $\sigma(\mu^+ e^- \to \ell_\alpha^+ \ell_\beta^-)$ with rare cLFV decays relying on the same flavour violating transitions.
 Taking $\sqrt s=346.4$~GeV, we compare the scattering cross-sections with the relevant branching ratios for varying values of the heavy sterile states.

-The comparison of $\sigma(\mu^+ e^- \to \tau^+ e^-)$ with the prospects for leptonic cLFV tau decays and $Z\to \ell \tau$ decays (displayed in the top-left panel of Fig.~\ref{fig:sig_vs_cLFV}) clearly shows that, for the ``3+2'' flavour benchmark under consideration, one can expect tens (or even hundreds) of thousands of events at $\mu$TRISTAN\footnote{Relying on a conservative estimate of the efficiency, $\mathcal{O}(1\%)$, and for the nominal luminosities, see Section~\ref{sec:muT}.}.
-This clearly highlights how such an asymmetric lepton collider can be competitive or even out-perform the prospects for observing cLFV decays involving tau leptons.
+The comparison of $\sigma(\mu^+ e^- \to \tau^+ e^-)$ with the prospects for leptonic cLFV tau decays and $Z\to \ell \tau$ decays (displayed in the top-left panel of Fig.~\ref{fig:sig_vs_cLFV}) clearly shows that, for the ``3+2'' flavour benchmark under consideration, one can expect tens (or even hundreds) of thousands of events at $\mu$TRISTAN\footnote{Relying on a conservative estimate of the efficiency, $\mathcal{O}(1\%)$, and for the nominal luminosities, see Section~\ref{sec:muT}.
+Our estimate for the efficiency is further outlined below.}.
+Notice that, apart from the muon observables ($\mu\to e\gamma$, $\mu\to3e$ and $\mu-e$ conversion), all predicted cLFV rates lie (mostly) beyond future observability (cf. Table~\ref{tab:cLFV_lep}), while the cLFV cross-sections are sizeable for the same considered masses (especially for $m_{4,5}\lesssim 1\:\mathrm{TeV}$).
+The plots in this figure highlight how such an asymmetric lepton collider can play a competitive role in what concerns the observation of cLFV processes involving tau leptons.

 It is also interesting to comment on a cLFV low-energy observable that strongly resembles $\mu^+ e^- \to e^+ \mu^-$ scattering: muonium oscillations.
 As can be seen from the lower right-hand panel of Fig.~\ref{fig:sig_vs_cLFV}, both the scattering processes at $\mu$TRISTAN, and the oscillation probability clearly lie beyond any prospect for observation.